gsoules/MkDocs/digital-archive/docs/plugins/mapsalive.md

 template|Tells the plugin which template to use.
 Template names are case-sensitive. items|Passes a comma-separated list of item identifiers to the plugin.
 See [how a hotspot passes item identifiers to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-item-identifiers-to-the-plugin).
 Also see [how a hotspot passes identifiers for repeating items to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-identifiers-for-repeating-items-to-the-plugin) data|Passes a double-tilde-separated list of data values to the plugin.
 This argument/value pair can be omitted if you are not passing data.
 It is shown here with an empty string only for clarity.
-See [how a hotspot passes data values to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-data-values-to-the-plugin). warnings|Set this argument to `on` to have the plugin report [bad identifiers](/plugins/mapsalive/#bad-identifiers).
-The option is not shown in the example above, but to use it, add `", warnings", "on"` at the end of the argument list.
-When the plugin detects a bad identifier, it will insert text like this: "[ITEM 1022 NOT FOUND]".
-To turn warnings off, remove the argument or set its value to `off`.
+See [how a hotspot passes data values to the plugin](/plugins/mapsalive/#how-a-hotspot-passes-data-values-to-the-plugin). warnings|Lets you disable warnings for [bad identifiers](/plugins/mapsalive/#bad-identifier-warning).
+The option is not shown in the example above, but to use it, add `", warnings", "off"` at the end of the argument list.

 ## Using JSON templates